 Chertoff offers up the example of this shift spotted in the television series Downtown Abbey: “After World War I ends during season two and three, you see the male characters above stairs starting to wear black tie for dinners that don’t have esteemed guests.
 And in a later season, Violet the Dowager Countess mistakes her son, the Earl of Grantham, for a waiter because he was in black tie and not white.”

-White Tie Attire For Women
+White Tie Attire for Men and Women

 Because white tie is the most formal dress code, “a woman can wear a grand ballgown and opulent jewels,” Chertoff says.
 Optional additions include white gloves and a tiara if you are a married woman or a bride on her wedding day.
 “Women should avoid cocktail style dresses or anything that is considered semi-formal or other less formal dress styles,” Chertoff adds.
 When in doubt, a full-length gown in an elegant fabric should do the trick.